AnthroTaroBoba/Toontown_Spirits/README.md

 ## ⚠️ Legal Notice

 Toontown Spirits is an **unofficial fan project**.
 We do not own Toontown — that's Disney's.
 This game is **not monetised**.
-If you'd like to support development, our [Kofi page](#) is the only way to do so.
+If you'd like to support development, our (currently private) Kofi page is the only way to do so.
 This notice appears on every launch screen.
 We're cool, we promise.

 ---